careforrare/PersonalizedMedicine/care-for-rare/content/en/docs/for-developers/introduction-to-genetics/clinical-lab-data/_index.md

 ---
 title: Clinical Laboratory Data
 weight: 6
-description: The clinical laboratory data includes results from the blood and urine tests.
 ---
+The clinical laboratory data includes results from the blood and urine tests.

 ## Blood Test